aws-deadline/deadline-cloud-worker-agent/test/e2e/README.md

 # Cross OS E2E Tests

-Tests designed to work with both Linux and Windows workers should use the `operating_system` paramater to differentiate differences between operating systems.
+Tests designed to work with both Linux and Windows workers should use the `operating_system` parameter to differentiate differences between operating systems.

 Export the `OPERATING_SYSTEM` environment variable to either "linux" or "windows", depending on the OS of the worker that you would like to test.

 # OS Specific Tests
-Use the `mark.skipif` paramater to differentiate between operating systems for os specific tests.
+Use the `mark.skipif` parameter to differentiate between operating systems for os specific tests.
 ```
 @pytest.mark.skipif(
         os.environ["OPERATING_SYSTEM"] == "windows",